ciatph/webadmin-qrcodeapp/README.md

 ## Installation

 ### Note
-A firebase project with Firebase Realtime Database must have been previously set-up and linked with your google account prior to proceeding.
+A firebase project with Firebase Realtime Database must have been previously set-up and linked with your Google account prior to proceeding.
+The Google Super Admin account must have also been set-up.

 ### Methods